aalfonso-stratio/dcos-cli/README.md

 - CORE_REPORTING: indicates whether to report usage events to Mesosphere.
 By default this is set to True
 - SSL_VERIFY: indicates whether to verify SSL certs for HTTPS or path to certs.
 By default this is set to False
 - TIMEOUT: request timeout in seconds, with a minimum value of 1 second.
 By default this is set to 5 seconds
-- PEM_FILE_PATH: Path to pem file to be used to log into DC/OS master
+- PEM_PATH: Path to pem file to be used to log into DC/OS master